EricBaidoo/GhanaSegNet/Chapter_4_Results_and_Discussion.md

 - The per-epoch mean mIoU values are tightly clustered for all models (~24.37–24.49%), with DeepLabV3+ showing slightly higher mean and larger epoch-to-epoch variability (std ≈ 0.0067).
 GhanaSegNet's per-epoch mean and CI show it is stable across epochs in the recorded run (very small std).
 - The confidence intervals above are computed from per-epoch samples and therefore reflect training stability rather than independent run-to-run variation.
 For robust run-level statistics (mean ± std across independent seeds), run multiple training repeats and aggregate best-checkpoint metrics; the repository's analysis notebook includes helpers for that workflow.

-## 4.6 Chapter Summary
+## 4.7 Chapter Summary

 This chapter presented the quantitative and qualitative performance of GhanaSegNet on the FRANI validation split, summarized ablation studies that motivated the final combined-loss and augmentation recipe, and discussed practical limitations and next steps required to push the model beyond current baselines.
-The accompanying notebooks and `checkpoints/` directory contain the full run artifacts for independent verification.